anna-filou/anna-filou.github.io/now.md

 - Setting better business procedures in place + automations
 - A web design & development project (PAUSED)
 - Looking into e-commerce solutions (tell me your favorite, I'd appreciate it!)
+- Watching all the movies in the Marvel Cinematic Universe—yes, really!
 ---

 ## 📚 Reading
-- **Lifespan: Why We Age and Why We Don't Have To** by David A. Sinclair PhD, Matthew D. LaPlant **Note:** I'm young but I don't want to die 🙃
+- **Lifespan: Why We Age and Why We Don't Have To** by David A. Sinclair PhD, Matthew D. LaPlant

+    **Note:** I'm young but I don't want to die 🙃

 ### ✅ Recently Finished